 If you create a chart you may want to embed it in a mobile-friendly website.
-With Plotly 2.0, you can do this by simply creating a new 'View', allowing you to customise the layout properties and as a consequence an embedded plot will be responsive to changes in webpage width.
+With Chart Studio, you can do this by simply creating a new 'View', allowing you to customise the layout properties and as a consequence an embedded plot will be responsive to changes in webpage width.
 To illustrate, in this tutorial we will create mutliple views of a histogram.

 Try an Example

 You can also use the data featured in this tutorial by clicking on 'Open This Data in Plotly' on the left-hand side.
 It'll open in your workspace.

 Head to Plotly’s new online workspace and add your data.
 You have the option of typing directly in the grid, uploading your file, or entering a URL of an online dataset.
 For this tutorial, copy the Walmart dataset URL (https://raw.githubusercontent.com/plotly/datasets/master/1962_2006_walmart_store_openings.csv) and then in the workspace select 'import data' by 'URL', and paste the URL link in the text box.

 If you decide to use another dataset, keep in mind that Plotly accepts .xls, .xlsx, or .csv files.
 For more information on how to enter your data, see this tutorial.

 From the ‘Create’ tab within the ‘GRAPH’, select chart type, such as ‘Histogram’, from the ‘Chart Type’ dropdown.

 Now, immediately below select the variable in the ‘Values’ dropdown.
 You ought to see a histogram binned by year.

 Before we create a new ‘View’, we want to apply any global features – that is features that are present irrespective of ‘View’.
 In this tutorial, we will simply change the colour of the trace by clicking the ‘Traces’ tab under ‘STYLE’ and editing the fill colour.